 It’s hard to live up your golden years when your bank account is a little rusty.
 Sometimes basic expenses such as home improvements can seem like a financial burden.
-So, what do you do, and what are your options?
+If you’re in this situation, what are your options?

 What is a Reverse Mortgage?

-A reverse mortgage is a type of loan, which is available to homeowners who are 62-years-old or older.
-It allows potential borrowers to access a portion of their home’s equity, which can be used to supplement social security payments, medical bills, home improvements or fill any other need for more cash.
+A reverse mortgage is a type of loan that is available to homeowners who are 62-years-old or older.
+It allows potential borrowers to access a portion of their home’s equity.
+Once they cash in on the equity, they can supplement Social Security payments and other retirement income.
+Or they can use a lump sum to pay for medical bills, home improvements or other immediate needs.

 The Three Types of Reverse Mortgages

-There are three different options of reverse mortgages, and each has different rules and qualifications for receiving the loan.
+There are three different options of reverse mortgages.
+Each has different rules and qualifications for receiving the loan.

 1. Single-Purpose Reverse Mortgage

 One type of reverse mortgage is a single-purpose reverse mortgage.
 This option is a bit rare to find and qualify for.
-It is offered by some state and local government agencies, as well as nonprofit organizations.
+Some nonprofits and state and local governments do offer this option.

-A single-purpose reverse mortgage is the least expensive option of the three types of reverse mortgages; however, they are also the most restrictive, and can’t be found everywhere.
-As it says in the name, this type of reverse mortgage can only be used for a single purpose, which is specified by the government or nonprofit lender.
-They may stipulate that the loan can only be used to pay for medical bills, or home improvements.
+A single-purpose reverse mortgage is the least expensive option of the three types of reverse mortgages.
+However, it is also the most restrictive, and can’t be found everywhere.
+As it says in the name, this type of reverse mortgage can only be used for a single purpose.
+The lender will spell out the purpose in the loan’s contract.
+For instance, the loan may stipulate that homeowner only use the money to cover medical bills or home improvements.
 Typically these types of loans are reserved for low-to-moderate income homeowners.

 2. Federally-Insured Reverse Mortgage

-A federally-insured reverse mortgage, also known as a Home Equity Conversion Mortgage (HECMs),is backed by the U.S. Department of Housing and Urban Development (HUD) and is the most common type of single-purpose reverse mortgage.
-These loans can be a little more expensive in the upfront costs and fees.
-This is because the Federal Housing Administration (FHA) insures the loan, and since you’re not repaying anything right away the premium percentage is higher than standard loans.
+A federally-insured reverse mortgage, also known as a Home Equity Conversion Mortgage (HECMs), is backed by the U.S. Department of Housing and Urban Development (HUD).
+This is the most common type of reverse mortgage.
+These loans can be a little more expensive in their upfront costs and fees.
+This is because the Federal Housing Administration (FHA) insures the loan.
+And since you’re not repaying anything right away, the premium percentage is higher than standard loans.

 3. Proprietary Reverse Mortgage